-4. The Office of Planning filed a report on May 19, 2006, proposing to expand the boundaries of the Capitol Gateway Overlay District to the west side of South Capitol Street to include the Subject Property.
-The Zoning Commission set the proposed text amendment, also known as Zoning Commission Case No. 06-25, down for a public hearing at its meeting on May 25, 2006.
-A public hearing for Case No. 06-25 was held on November 16, 2006.
+4. The Office of Planning filed a report on May 19, 2006, proposing to expand the boundaries of the Capital Gateway Overlay District to the west side of South Capitol Street to include the Subject Property.
+The Zoning Commission set the proposed text amendment, also known as Zoning Commission Case No. 06-25, for public hearing on March 26, 2007, in the ZONING COMMISSION, District of Columbia.